-- No dividend - Re-election of Board members Jennifer Allerton, Claes Boustedt, Marika Fredriksson, Johan Karlström, Johan Molin and Helena Stjernholm.
-Election of Stefan Widing and Kai Wärn as new Board members.
-Re-election of Johan Molin as Chairman of the Board. - Re-election of Pricewaterhouse-Coopers AB as auditor - Revised instruction for the Nomination Committee - Guidelines for the remuneration of senior executives - A long-term incentive program in the form of a performance share program for about 350 senior executives and key employees in the Group - Authorization for the Board to decide on acquisition of the company's own shares
+- Election of Andreas Nordbrandt as new Board member and re-election of Board members Jennifer Allerton, Claes Boustedt, Marika Fredriksson, Johan Molin, Helena Stjernholm, Stefan Widing and Kai Wärn as well as re-election of Johan Molin as Chairman of the Board - Re-election of Pricewaterhouse-Coopers AB as auditor - Approval of the Board of Directors' remuneration report - Adoption of a long-term incentive program in the form of a performance share program for about 350 senior executives and key employees in the Group - Authorization for the Board to decide on acquisition of the company's own shares up to a maximum of 10 percent of all the shares in the company - Amendments to the Articles of Association, to include a possibility of postal voting before General Meetings

-For additional information about the Annual General Meeting, including the minutes, refer to: home.sandvik.
+For additional information about the Annual General Meeting, including the minutes, visit home.sandvik.

-2021 Annual General Meeting
+2022 Annual General Meeting

-The next Annual General Meeting will be held on April 27, 2021.
-More information is available at: home.sandvik.
+The next Annual General Meeting will be held on April 27, 2022.
+More information can be found in the notice convening the General Meeting and at home.sandvik.